sfajfer/Master-of-Gu/gu index/Gu Index.md

 - Their aperture walls become indestructible.
 - Their primeval essence recovery is reduced to 0.
 - They cannot activate or refine Gu.

+### Bleeding Bismuth Gu

+*Rank 2 Attack*

+Cost: 10 portions

+Range: Touch

+Health: 10

+Food: 100 g of bismuth (3 primeval stones)

+Effect: Make an attack roll against a creature within range.
+On a hit, cubes of bismuth pierce their flesh and skin from inside their body, dealing 8 force damage directly to their hit points.
+If this damage is dealt to their hit points, they gain *bleeding 4*.

 ### Bullet Gu
 *Rank 1 Attack*